AbdullahSauddd/dice-game/README.md

-# Dice Game
+# Dice Game 🎲

-A simple interactive dice game built with HTML, CSS, and JavaScript.
+A fun and interactive two-player dice rolling game.
+Roll the dice and see who wins!
+Built with vanilla HTML, CSS, and JavaScript.

 ## Features
 - Roll two dice simultaneously